11 digital BFCM tactics we already know customers love

 Jen-Ai Notman

 It doesn’t have to be a giveaway cultivating this kind of intent at scale, either.
-Any kind of compelling incentive to create a wishlist can have a similar effect, and generate engagement data you can use to target BFCM email campaigns.
+Any kind of compelling incentive to create a wishlist can have a similar effect, and generate engagement data you can use later to target your BFCM messaging.

-Jones Road Beauty leaned into quiz-based segmentation in 2023, using Klaviyo’s Octane AI integration.
-This helped them message the limited-edition holiday mini versions of their best-selling Miracle Balm differently to customers at different stages in their buying journey.
+Jones Road Beauty leaned into quiz-based segmentation ahead of BFCM, using Klaviyo B2C CRM’s Octane AI integration.
+This helped them promote their limited-edition holiday mini versions of their best-selling Miracle Balm differently to customers at different stages in their buying journey.

-If they had taken the Miracle Balm Shade Finder quiz but never purchased, for example, subscribers got messaging about trying different shades to find their perfect color.
+If a subscriber had taken the Miracle Balm Shade Finder quiz but never purchased, for example, they got messaging about trying different shades to find their perfect color.
 Meanwhile, repeat buyers got more gifting-focused messaging.

 The ease of creating segments in Klaviyo and spinning up personalized emails plays a big part in our BFCM strategy.